 Pupils complete an assessment on entry to the Lower School, after which staff monitor development on a daily basis.
 National standardised tests are conducted every year, alongside national tests such as InCAS, SWST.

 Unlike many schools, tests are used in a light way purely to inform a teacher of next steps and targets.
 Pupils are not taught to the test and priority is placed consistently on offering a rich and varied curriculum with assessment as a performance indicator, running alongside continual teacher assessment and individual awareness for the whole child.

 Such is the quality of teaching at the Lower School that all Lower School girls are given automatic entry into the Senior School.

-Almost 80% of Year 6 pupils achieved the national 'Exceeding Expectations' level in at least one of their 2016 end of year tests.
+Academic results are impressive and last year almost 80% of Year 6 pupils achieved the national 'Exceeding Expectations' level in at least one of their end of year tests.

 Learning Challenge Curriculum

 There has been widespread press coverage of the national changes to the Primary Curriculum, with an emphasis on problem-solving to encourage children to think for themselves and develop critical reasoning.
 The Queen’s Lower School has embraced this wholeheartedly with the launch of our new “Learning Challenge” curriculum.
 This includes substantial curriculum time dedicated to English and maths, which underpins everything the pupils do, whilst leaving adequate time to explore and inquire, broadening their learning experience.
 The "Learning Challenge" curriculum enables pupils to acquire historical and geo-graphical knowledge, to learn scientific investigative skills and to experience a range of activities which demonstrate the skills which underpin the areas of Art, Design and Technology.
 We encourage opportunities to explore, question and reflect and promote life skills like resilience, team work and leadership.